chathugaj/travellers-diary/README.md

 - Browser displays a thirdparty cookie warning, indicating thirdparty cookies will be blocked in a future release.
 This could potentially break the website.
   ![Thirdparty cookie issue](./docs/thirdparty_cookie.png)

+- Contact us view shows the confirmation popup message when user navigates to the page.
+I was unable to find the root cause for this.

 <hr>
 <br>